 7. Loves being on the lake in his boat with family and friends

-One of Saban’s favorite pastimes is taking his boat out on the lake with friends, family and even his players.
-Recently, Saban took Alabama’s team leadership group out on the lake and got stranded when his boat broke down.
-“It was the fuel pump.
-It was a brand new boat, my first time in it,” Saban said at SEC Media Days.
-“Everybody that I talked to — friends in Michigan, people in California, everybody in the world — thinks I ran out of gas.
+One of Saban's favorite pastimes is taking his boat out on the lake with friends, family, and even his players.
+A couple of years ago, Saban took Alabama's team leadership group out on the lake and got stranded when his boat broke down.
+"It was the fuel pump.
+It was a brand-new boat, my first time in it," Saban said at 2018 SEC Media Days.
+"Everybody that I talked to — friends in Michigan, people in California, everybody in the world — thinks I ran out of gas.
 So I thank you all for that.
 The best one I got was, I got a text from some players at the Naval Academy who had the largest battleship in the Navy.
-It said, ‘Coach, we got your back.
-We’ll come pick you up anytime you need us.’”
+It said, 'Coach, we got your back.
+We'll come pick you up anytime you need us.'"

 8. Takes golf very seriously and is a seriously good golfer

 Like most coaches, Saban gets invited to play a fair amount of golf with boosters, alums, fans, and various charity events.
 A reported 10 handicap, Saban has played in the PGA Tour's famed Pro-Am at Pebble Beach, as well as with a handful of major champions, including Justin Thomas and Bernhard Langer.
 Saban has also recently joined the ownership group of Waterfall Club, near his home on Lake Burton in the mountains of northeast Georgia.